ycoroneos/LightDraw/README.md

 ##Performance and Graphs
 My Sponza benchmark is basically the Crytek modified Sponza with 582 triangle meshes and varying amounts of lights.
-Every single light is assumed to be dynamic.
+This is a stress test so every single light is assumed to be dynamic and all light volumes and shadowmaps are re-calculated on every frame.
 This is why the performance collapses so dramatically with shadows enabled.